Donald Hunter (physician): Life and works

-Hunter became curator to the Medical School Museum in 1933, and during his 30 years in office collected specimens said to ‘represent almost all that is worth having in morbid anatomy’.
+Hunter became curator to the Medical School Museum in 1933, and during his 30 years in office collected specimens representing all of morbid anatomy.
 He later became Director of the Medical Research Council’s Department for Research in Industrial Medicine at The London Hospital.
 In 1925 he married Mathilda Bugnion, a graduate from Somerville College, Oxford and daughter of a Lutheran Pastor from Lausanne, Switzerland.
 They had four children, two of whom became doctors.

 In 1935 he gave a series of lectures to the Derby Medical Society on occupational diseases.
 These lectures were followed by other publications, often jointly with colleagues.
-These all culminated in his 1955 book The Diseases of Occupations which became a classic "as soon as it was published".
-It was said that he wrote all 1000 pages by getting up at 5 a.m. for 18 months.
-It has been criticized as "perhaps lacking in balance" and being "sometimes irrelevant" but "always entertaining and gaining immeasurably from its readability and its impact on the medical profession."
+These all culminated in his 1955 book The Diseases of Occupations.
+It has been criticized as lacking in balance and being sometimes irrelevant, but being entertaining and readable.

 There followed a Penguin Book Health in Industry published in 1959.
 Hunter was founder Editor of the British Journal of Industrial Medicine.